This article explains 4 of the biggest manager challenges and how to deal with them

 HR can help with these tough conversations as well by pushing managers and employees to have regular check-ins.
 Joris found that when managers have more frequent, open and honest dialogue with their reports, those difficult discussions come up naturally.

 Tricks like these help to solidify the relationship between manager and employee.
 They keep conversations flowing, uncover issues earlier and create a foundation for the tough conversations.

 Challenge #4: Bringing the best out of people

 Great managers help people find something within themselves that they hadn’t seen or didn’t know was there.
+But especially for new people leaders, helping employees shine is one of the most important manager challenges.
 Joris recommended the book, Multipliers: How the Best Leaders Make Everyone Smarter, by Liz Wiseman.
 In the book, she explains that great managers are able to extract out an individual’s full capacity.

 How does a manager do this in practice?
 Here are a few starting points:

 - How well do you know your direct reports?
 What does a good day look like for them?
 What are they passionate about?
 Where do they want their career to go?
 Take the time to learn who they are and you’ll discover opportunities to help them grow.